Taking Time Away from the College

 - If suspension occurs following a spring semester, suspended students may not enroll in a summer program at ESF or SU.

-- Students who wish to be reinstated must apply for readmission through the Office of the Dean for Student Affairs.
+- Students who wish to be reinstated must apply for readmission through the Office of the Dean of Students.

 - Students suspended for a second time for unsatisfactory academic performance without successful appeal will be dismissed from the College permanently.